ct-js/docs.ctjs.rocks/docs/tips-n-tricks/movement.md

 ## Grid-based movement

 To move copies precisely on grids, you usually need to use methods different from those described above.
-Those three methods are tailored for real-time, free movement and won't snap to the grid pixel-perfectly due to lag compensation and `ct.delta`.
+Those three methods are tailored for real-time, free movement and won't snap to the grid pixel-perfectly due to lag compensation and `u.delta`.

-There are currently two relatively easy ways to move copies with grid snapping: by changing `x` and `y` values manually or by using the `ct.tween` module.
+There are currently two relatively easy ways to move copies with grid snapping: by changing `x` and `y` values manually or by using the `tween` module.

 ### Example: Move a copy by 64 pixels on keypress